 With over 50% of all internet traffic now being generated on mobile devices, your site must be able to adapt to different screen sizes.
 The vast majority of WP templates available today are already built using a responsive framework, meaning you can feel safe in the knowledge that anyone, anywhere, on any device can view your content.

 There is a WordPress plugin for almost any purpose

-Choosing the right WP templates will normally mean you pick a design with all the plugins you’re likely to need, but on the off-chance you find something is missing, you can easily search and download a plugin which will extend your site’s functionality.
+Choosing the right WP templates will normally mean you pick a design with all the plugins you’re likely to need, but on the off chance you find something is missing, you can easily search and download a plugin that will extend your site’s functionality.
 WP plugins have been developed for a huge number of uses and greatly extend the abilities of the core system.